NgFEP/Ambot/README.md

 # Ambot

-**Ambot** is a scalable and robust Retrieval-Augmented Generation (RAG) system designed for the AMBER (https://ambermd.org/) AI chatbot.
+A scalable and robust Retrieval-Augmented Generation (RAG) system designed for the AMBER (https://ambermd.org/) AI chatbot.
-It leverages the **AMBER** manual and Q&A from the AMBER mailing list (http://archive.ambermd.org/) to provide accurate and context-aware responses.

-## Purpose
+## Description
 **Ambot** is designed to assist users in resolving technical issues related to **AMBER installation**, **simulation setup**, and **troubleshooting** efficiently.
 Instead of spending hours searching through online forums, documentation, or the AMBER mailing list, users can directly ask their questions to Ambot.
-It retrieves precise and relevant information from the AMBER manual and curated Q&A, saving time and providing reliable solutions.
+It leverages the **AMBER** manual and Q&A from the AMBER mailing list (http://archive.ambermd.org/) to save time and providing reliable solutions.

 Whether you're facing errors during installation, struggling with simulation setup, or encountering runtime issues, Ambot is here to help.
 It serves as a one-stop solution for AMBER-related queries, making it easier for researchers and developers to focus on their work rather than troubleshooting.